infer-actively/pymdp/README.md

 # Active Inference for Markov Decision Processes

-An implementation of active inference for Markov Decision Processes, based off the `SPM` implementation.
+An implementation of active inference for Markov Decision Processes, based on the `SPM` implementation.

-`authors: Conor Heins, Alexander Tschantz, Brennan Klein`
+Authors: Conor Heins, Alexander Tschantz, Brennan Klein

 ## Usage